 Dr. Adrian Camilleri: Thanks for having me, Brett.

-Brett McKay: So you are a consumer psychologist, but you’ve been doing some research on big life decisions that people make.
-I’m curious, how did you get started researching Big Life Decisions and how is this connected to your work as a consumer psychologist?
+Brett McKay: So you are a behavioral scientist, but you’ve been doing some research on big life decisions that people make.
+I’m curious, how did you get started researching Big Life Decisions and how is this connected to your work as a behavioral scientist?

 And when I looked at the existing literature, I didn’t find much to help me there either.
 So, I thought, “There seems to be a bit of a gap here,” so that’s when I decided to start this Big Life Decisions Project.
 And it really began by asking people a pretty simple question, which was, “How many of your life’s 10 biggest decisions have you already made?”
 And that’s a question that really gets a conversation going.
 So from that point forward, I decided to take a little bit of a more scientific approach and get people’s answers to that question and related questions.